-Ongoing labor disruptions at Canada's two largest ports, Vancouver and Montreal, are raising significant concerns among business leaders regarding their impact on the Canadian economy and its reputation as a reliable trading partner.
+In Canada, ongoing labor disruptions at the country's two largest ports, Vancouver and Montreal, are raising significant concerns among business leaders regarding their impact on the Canadian economy and its reputation as a reliable trading partner.
 Business groups, including the Canadian Manufacturers & Exporters, have expressed urgency about the situation, noting that between $400 million and $800 million in goods are not moving daily due to strikes.
 The Canadian Chamber of Commerce estimates that these disruptions could exceed a billion dollars per day.
 Goldy Hyder, President and CEO of the Business Council of Canada, emphasized that over 60% of Canada’s GDP is trade-driven, with disruptions jeopardizing approximately $800 million worth of goods daily.
 The rail supply chain has been severely impacted, leading to congestion that can take up to a week to clear.
 These prolonged disputes not only threaten the Canadian economy but also undermine Canada-U.S. relations and the country's credibility in CUSMA negotiations.
 [2bf6080a]

 The Port of Montreal's chief executive, Julie Gascon, warned of 'catastrophic' consequences if the shutdown continues, as it risks further damaging Canada's reputation as a reliable trading partner.
 Business leaders are urging the government to utilize Section 107 of the Canada Labour Code for binding arbitration, as they support collective bargaining but fear that the current processes are failing to resolve the issues effectively.
 Labour Minister Steven MacKinnon has called for negotiations to speed up, highlighting the urgency of the situation.
 The implications of these disruptions extend beyond Canada, emphasizing potential impacts on Canada-U.S. economic relations as well. [f3784908]